-But for more than a century now, the federal government and the Federal Reserve – a privately-owned bank cartel which enjoys a federal charter – have warred against sound money in America.
-They’ve ended the free circulation of gold (and, for a time, criminalized its ownership), while taxing those who sell, spend or exchange it.
+But for more than a century now, the federal government and the Federal Reserve – a privately-owned bank cartel that enjoys a federal charter – have warred against sound money in America.
+They’ve ended the free circulation of gold (and, for a time, criminalized its ownership) while taxing those who sell, spend, or exchange it.
 Paper money and credit have replaced our constitutional money: gold and silver.

 The Constitution’s Framers were mindful of the hardships brought by continentals, the paper money issued by the Continental Congress to finance the Revolution.
 Notable Founders -- including Thomas Jefferson, George Washington, James Madison, and Thomas Paine – warned about the ravages of issuing unbacked currency.
 That’s why the Constitutional Convention overwhelmingly rejected paper money.

 Washington wrote that paper money was “wicked.”
 Madison called it “unjust” and “unconstitutional.”
 Jefferson wrote that “its [paper money’s] abuses also are inevitable and, by breaking up the measure of value, makes a lottery of all private property.”